Railway worker and mother-of-one died 'after being spat on by man with Covid-19', says family

-A railway ticket office worker who died of coronavirus after being spat at while on duty was “a good person, a good mother, and a good wife” who cared for everybody, her devastated widower has said.
+A railway ticket office worker who died with coronavirus after "being spat at while on duty" was a good person and a good mother, her devastated widower has said.

-Belly Mujinga, 47, was on the concourse of Victoria station in London on March 22 when a member of the public who said he had Covid-19 spat and coughed at her and a colleague.
+Belly Mujinga, 47, was on the concourse of Victoria station in London on March 22 when a member of the public who said he had Covid-19 spat and coughed at her and a colleague, according to her family.

-Within days of the assault, both women fell ill with the virus.
+Within days of the alleged assault, both women fell ill with the virus.

 Ms Mujinga, a mother to 11-year-old Ingrid, was admitted to Barnet Hospital and put on a ventilator but died on April 5, her trade union, the Transport Salaried Staffs Association, said.

-Her husband, Lusamba Gode Katalay, said the suspect walked up to Ms Mujinga and spat in her face.
+Her husband, Lusamba Gode Katalay, claimed the suspect walked up to Ms Mujinga and spat in her face.

 Mr Katalay said his wife had an operation four years ago and had underlying respiratory problems.